storageos/storageos.github.io/_docs/install/openshift/index.md

 At its core, StorageOS provides block storage.
 You may choose the filesystem type to install to make devices usable from within containers.

+For OpenShift 3.7, you can [install the container directly in Docker]({%link _docs/install/docker/index.md %}).

-## Prerequisites
+## Prerequisites for Openshfit 3.9

-You will need an OpenShift 3.8+ cluster with Beta APIs enabled.
+You will need an OpenShift cluster with Beta APIs enabled.

+>Openshift 3.10 enables MountPropagation feature gates by default, hence point 4 can be skipped.

 1. Install [StorageOS CLI](/docs/reference/cli/index).